-he ITBF, formerly known as "International Breeders" Meeting (IBM)", is the only international conference in which the world's leading thoroughbred breeding nations participate.
+he ITBF, formerly known as "International Breeders' Meeting (IBM)", is the only international conference in which the world's leading thoroughbred breeding nations participate.
 It is held once every one or two years.
 The meeting provides a common venue for the exchange of views between the breeding industries of the world and for discussions covering the various aspects of thoroughbred breeding and distribution.

 The ITBF has its historical origins in bilateral meetings that were held periodically between Irish and British breeders' associations in the 1950s and 1960s.
 France joined in 1968 and the U.S. in 1978.
-The organization now comprises 16 full-member nations, including Argentina, Australia, Brazil, Canada, Chile, France, Germany, India, Ireland, Italy, Japan, New Zealand, South Africa, South Korea, the U.K. and the U.S. The meeting in 2006 was held in Tokyo, with the most recent conference in Cape Town, South Africa in January 2017.
+The organization now comprises 16 full-member nations, including Argentina, Australia, Brazil, Canada, Chile, France, Germany, India, Ireland, Italy, Japan, New Zealand, South Africa, South Korea, the U.K. and the U.S. The meeting in 2006 was held in Tokyo, with the most recent conference in Lexington, Kentucky in the U.S. in October 2018.
+The next ITBF meeting is scheduled to be held in June 2021 in Paris, France.